 When sizing your boots, consider what you want it to be used for.
-A loose model will offer exceptional warmth and comfort but will not have excellent long-distance comfort for walking.
+A loose fitting model will offer exceptional warmth and comfort but will not have excellent long-distance comfort for walking.
 Tight boots will lead to circulation issues and colder feeling toes.
 Size your boots appropriately using the socks you intend to use and make sure you have enough room in the toe box to wiggle your toes around.
-Warm feet are happy feet, and a pair of well-fitting winter boots will make you a lot happier person.
+Warm feet are happy feet, and a pair of properly fitting winter boots will make you a happier person.

 Synthetic insulation is made of spun plasticized fibers that are then integrated into the boot lining.
 Much like the synthetic insulation used in puffy jackets and sleeping bags, the insulation is most effective at trapping heat when allowed to expand and "loft."
 This loft gives Pac boots like the Kamik Nation Plus a soft and cushiony feel, as the room between the outer boot and liner allows the Thinsulate insulation to fully loft.
 However, this leads to a looser fit.
 The amount of insulation used and how it is sewn into the inside of the boot will also have a bearing on fit and warmth.
-If the insulation is tightly packed, it might feel just as warm as a boot that used much less insulation but allows it to loft up.
+If the insulation is tightly packed, it might feel as warm as a boot that used much less insulation but allows it to loft up.
 Synthetic insulation feels softer and provides more cushion than neoprene.

 Boots that incorporate a waterproof/breathable membrane ensure that water coming in from the outside will never reach the wearer's foot.
 While this may be true, attention must still be given to the outer materials, since waterlogged fabrics will inhibit the transference of perspiration from the inside of the boot, resulting in a feeling of coldness and dampness — akin to the model having let in water.

 Choosing a Boot Based on Intended Use

 What do you need to accomplish while wearing your boots?
-If you only need to don a pair of waterproofed insulated kicks to make brief trips into the winter wonderland to shovel the drive, pick something up from the market or get to work in, then your options are broad, and you will likely be happy wearing any winter boot.
+If you only need to don a pair of waterproofed and insulated kicks to make brief trips into the winter wonderland to shovel the driveway, pick something up from the market, or get to work in, then your options are broad.
+You will likely be happy wearing any winter boot.

 Almost any boot in this review will work just fine for shoveling snow, or for quick trips outside for any other purpose, like heading to the grocery store or grabbing more wood off the pile.
 For outdoor chores, we find that we like the most convenient boot that is super easy to slide on and off again, as we are likely to use it many times a day.
-For this purpose, we have highlighted the Bogs Classic Ultra Mid as our Top Pick for Ease of Use.
+For this purpose, we have highlighted the Kamik Greenbay 4 as our Top Pick for Ease of Use.
 Other slip-on models also make a good choice, as do Pac Boots.
 While insulated winter hiking boots will work great for these tasks, we find that we get annoyed lacing them up and then untying them repeatedly all winter.

 If you are a lift operator or work guest services at a ski resort, you probably spend all your time outside in the winter.
 Likewise, if you work construction in a ski town, then building season doesn't stop just because it's numbingly cold outside.
 For standing around or working hard in the cold all day, we want the most comfortable and warmest boots we can find.
 Pac boots are the most logical choice, as they are easy to dry out around the fire or in front of the heater each night, and are both comfortable and warm.

 We don't recommend any of the winter boots in this review for winter mountaineering.
 In general, they are not stiff enough or protective enough, and also are not compatible with crampons.
-Check out our Best Mountaineering Boot for Men Review if you need some mountaineering boots.
+Check out our Best Mountaineering Boot Review if you need some mountaineering boots.